lenqian/SE762INFOSYS300-Team9/README.md

 The bot has not been officially packaged or deployed, but can be run throught debugging on UIPath.
 We recommend downloading UiPath Academic Alliance Studio 2021.10, as this bot has been tested extensively using this version, and has not been trialled on any other versions.

 - Download all the files and open the project on UIPath.
-- Ensure that you have the "Email_Extraction" sequence open and click "Debug/Run/Run File" to start the bot.
+- Ensure that you have the "Main" sequence open and click "Debug/Run/Run File" to start the bot.
 - Please ensure that you do not have the Excel file you are planning to use for this open.
 - Once open, you can select the existing Excel spreadsheet to load the extracted information into, enter your email and password (follow the instructions above)